gardyna/wearable_communicator/README.md

 # wearableCommunicator

-Communication layer between a Flutter project for Android and IOS.
+Communication layer between a Flutter project for Android and IOS and a companion wearable app.

 This will send and recieve messages and/or data to the platform specific wearable communication methood.
 It uses the wearable data layer and messaging API's on android devices and WCSession on IPhones